 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact [setting to include contact details of their administrator / Data Protection Officer]
+To make a request for your personal information, or be given access to your child’s educational record, contact the School Office or Data Protection Officer.